Which Country Buys the Most NFTs? Stats for the Top 10 Countries

-Abbasi says that it is difficult to know exactly where the majority of NFT sales are occurring since transactions are anonymous, but Google Trends and social media sentiment give some idea.
+Abbasi says that it is difficult to know exactly where the majority of NFT users worldwide are located since transactions are anonymous, but Google Trends and social media sentiment give some idea.

 Bankless Times used Google Trends data to look at where the topic “non-fungible token” – which includes variations in language/characters and different search terms related to the topic – was most popular.